biodash/biodash.github.io/content/codeclub/S02E03_rmarkdown/index.md

 You'll also download an example picture.
 Include this picture in your demo.Rmd file using the Markdown syntax shown above.
 Then experiment with the various figure options to get it how you want it.

-We'll download the files an a similar way to last week.
+We'll download the files in a similar way to last week.
 Execute the following code, either by copying into the console, or by creating a new script file and copying the commands into it, and executing them one by one.
 To keep things tidy and readable, first we create objects that hold the URLs we're downloading from:

 ``` r
 script_URL <- "https://raw.githubusercontent.com/biodash/biodash.github.io/master/content/codeclub/S02E03_rmarkdown/demo.R"